 Is your business ready for it?

-Have you put the systems in place so that when rapid growth happens to your business, you will be ready for it?
-If not, then now is the time to plan — see it, believe it, — make the plan — ready or not, here it comes.
+Have you put the systems in place so that when rapid growth happens, you’ll be ready?
+If not, then now is the time to plan.
+See it, believe it, — make the plan — ready or not, here it comes.